DanielaGutierrez38/Fitness-App/README.md

 **Note:** This also outputs the same local URL that the previous command output.
 The only difference is that instead of running the webapp on *your* Cloud Shell, it is running it *within a Docker container*.
 Don't worry too much about understanding this now, but **if this command fails, your automatic deployment through GitHub Actions will also fail**.

 ## Step 4: Manual deployment.

-First, make sure someone in your team has gone through the steps in SETUP.md.
-Make sure you have ***Owners*** permission on the GCP project in IAM.

 Run the following command to deploy your webapp.